ska-telescope/developer.skatelescope.org/src/tools/bdd-test-context.rst

    A VTS ticket, showing the test status of the verification requirement.

-In JIRA, we define a Gherkin test (using the Given, When, Then steps) in the `XTP project <https://jira.skatelescope.org/XTP/issues/>`_.
+In JIRA, we define a BDD Gherkin test (using the Given, When, Then steps) in the `XTP project <https://jira.skatelescope.org/XTP/issues/>`_.
 We then link it to the requirement (explained in more detail later).
 We export the Gherkin tests to a ``.feature`` file, which we store in the relevant code repository on GitLab.
 We write the code to implement the tests, and run the tests using the usual CI/CD pipeline, using the ``pytest-bdd`` extension.
 The CI/CD pipeline outputs the test result to JIRA, where they can be viewed on a `custom Dashboard <https://jira.skatelescope.org/secure/Dashboard.jspa?selectPageId=12700>`_.

 There are a few issues with this process at the moment.
 We haven't got a clear process for integrating new verification requirements with JAMA yet, nor a way of identifying which verification requirements need to go through this formal process.
 Exporting the ``.feature`` file from JIRA is currently a manual step, and we'd prefer to automate this.
 It's also possible to generate thousands of JIRA tickets when running tests; we plan to only keep a certain number of test runs in JIRA, but we also want to be tactical about how many tickets we generate in the first place.